grayresearch/CX/CHARTER.md

 <img src="/spec/images/composition-layers.png" width="500">

 The three TGs' specifications may be used separately, or together.
-For example, an implementation may adopt CX-SW and CX-ISA but not CX-HW, employing other means to compose or implement the various composable extensions in hardware.
+For example, an implementation might implement the -Zicx extension and the CX-Runtime API, hosting CX libraries obeying the CX-ABI, but *not* adopt CXU-LI or CXU-MD, employing other means to compose or implement the various composable extensions in hardware.

 ## History